aappddeevv/mscrm-soap-auth/README.md

 not suitable for normal use.

 The library is designed to be a swiss army knife.
 It can be used for high performance data dumping, obtaining WSDL files from your org service or listing all the endpoints available to you in your region.
+It can also help with unit testing.
 The command line options are a bit cumbersome so you can succinctly control the performance envelope.
 Some command line options do not work yet, but I'll be updating them shortly.